Judge postpones Ghislaine Maxwell's sex-trafficking trial until the fall in light of new charges

 Maxwell, 59, pleaded not guilty to the sex trafficking charges.

 The trial was set to begin in July.
-That changed Monday when U.S District Judge Alison Nathan postponed it for the fall.
+That changed Monday when US District Judge Alison Nathan postponed it for the fall.

 "Such an adjournment would plainly give the defense team sufficient time to prepare for trial in light of the additional charges contained in the S2 indictment while also ensuring that the trial proceeds without undue delay," Nathan said.